teksi/wastewater/docs/en/extensions-guide/agxx/data_collection_policy_agxx.rst

 Bautenausserhalbbaugebiet
 -----------------------------

-Bautenausserhalbbaugebiet is mapped to ´tww_od.building_group´.
-There is no backwards mapping from VSA-DSS ´Gebaeudegruppe.Sanierungsbedarf´ to AG-96 ´Bautenausserhalbbaugebiet.Sanierungsbedarf´ because the value ´unbekannt´ cannot be mapped.
+Bautenausserhalbbaugebiet is mapped to `tww_od.building_group`.
+There is no backwards mapping from VSA-DSS `Gebaeudegruppe.Sanierungsbedarf` to AG-96 `Bautenausserhalbbaugebiet.Sanierungsbedarf` because the value `unbekannt` cannot be mapped.

 SBW_Einzugsgebiet
 ---------------------

-SBW_Einzugsgebiet is mapped to ´tww_od.catchment_area_totals´.
+SBW_Einzugsgebiet is mapped to `tww_od.catchment_area_totals`.
 The perimeter geometry is stored as an extension geometry attribute.
 In order to alter it, one needs to manually import the layer into the qgs project.

 There exists a function to calculate the perimeter geometry by aggregating the catchment areas via catchment_area->log_card->main_log_card->hydraulic_char_data->catchment_area_totals.
 The perimeter geometry is a MultiSurface, while the INTERLIS model requires a CompoundCurve.
 According to the official data collection policy of the Canton, one should violate the datamodel and export a MultiPart.
 As the underlying export mechanism ili2pg does not allow to export a wrong geometry type, only the biggest Singlepart is exported.